Que0Le/avm_2024/readme.md

 A few observation while developing and testing the software:
+- The first released version was interesting: it worked perfectly fine with the VM with macOS host, but will crash the VM on the Windows (VMWare) or Ubuntu (KVM) hosts!
+The line that responsible for this is `pr_info("WRITE: User has written %ld bytes: %s", len - 1, buf);` in the `write` function.
+This line tried to print the raw buffer.
+The correct way is calling `copy_from_user()` and print the temporary buffer afterward.
+We lost lot of time trying to investigate this behavior!
 - A newline char is needed to print the last line before the module is removed.
 I.e: `printk(KERN_ALERT "Module unloaded!\n");`.
 Otherwise, that `Module unloaded!` text will only show up when another kernel log is printed!
 [Intersting read](https://lwn.net/Articles/732420/).
 - Expected crashes: At least 10 times the VM must be force-restarted during development.
 In most cases, invalid memory access was to be blamed.
 - Reading proc file with `cat` command will drive the module to the limit since the command tries to read the whole 131072 bytes at one time.
 This makes the module respond non-stop, each run returns 30 bytes.
 The locking mechanism seems to work, like in this case: